VertaAI/modeldb/client/scala/libs/spark.ml/README.md

 This project includes samples [here](src/main/scala-2.11/edu/mit/csail/db/ml/modeldb/evaluation) and [here](src/main/scala-2.11/edu/mit/csail/db/ml/modeldb/sample) demonstrating usage of the library.

 Note: I've added scripts to run the simple and pipeline samples `simple.sh` and `pipeline.sh`.
+These scripts assume your SPARK_HOME environment variable is set to the root of your Spark installation.

 First, you'll need to import the classes you need, for example: